Chamber Orchestra of New York: Advisory board

 The orchestra’s Advisory Board developed to include esteemed artists such as film composer Ennio Morricone, conductor Alan Gilbert, and soloists Lynn Harrell, Cho-Liang Lin and Nadja Salerno-Sonnenberg.
 Honorary Board members include Respighi family descendants Elsa and Gloria Pizzoli, Respighi archive curator/cataloger Potito Pedarra and musicologist Luigi Verdi.

 Venues and Productions

-The Orchestra currently performs its Masterworks Series at Carnegie Hall, together with its regular June performance at the [Adelphi University Performing Arts Center].
+The Orchestra currently performs its Masterworks Series at Carnegie Hall.
 It also returns with regularity for concerts at The Morgan Library & Museum.
 Over recent seasons, the orchestra has been featured at fashion shows by Moncler, Tory Burch, and Dolce & Gabbana at Lincoln Center for the Performing Arts.